Bails309/TechHub/docs/proxy-trust.md

 Recommended configuration

-- `TRUST_PROXY` (boolean): set to `true` when the application is behind a single trusted reverse proxy that correctly sets `X-Forwarded-For` and removes client-supplied header duplicates.
-When `true`, TechHub will parse `X-Forwarded-For` to extract the first public IP.
+- `TRUST_PROXY` (boolean): set to `true` when the application is behind trusted reverse proxies that correctly set `X-Forwarded-For`.
+When `true`, TechHub will parse `X-Forwarded-For` from right-to-left and choose the first public IP that is not in the immediate trusted proxy set.

 - `TRUSTED_PROXIES` (optional, suggested): a comma-separated list of CIDRs or IPs that are considered trusted proxies (example: `10.0.0.0/8,203.0.113.5`).
-When provided, TechHub will only accept `X-Client-Ip` or `X-Forwarded-For` when the request originates from one of these trusted proxies.
+When provided, TechHub will only accept `X-Client-Ip` or `X-Forwarded-For` when the immediate remote address matches one of these CIDRs.
+The implementation uses CIDR matching and `ipaddr.js` for normalization.

 Security guidance